LoopKit/loopdocs/docs/nightscout/new_user.md

 </tr>
 <tr>
 <th>ENABLE</th>
-<td>bridge loop pump iob cob basal careportal sage cage bage openaps override</br></br>(Enter all of the words above without commas.
+<td>bridge loop pump iob cob basal careportal sage cage bage openaps override dbsize</br></br>(Enter all of the words above without commas.
 Just add a single space between each word.
 Make sure autocorrect does not add space between careportal.
 Typically, the words basal and careportal will already be there waiting for you.)</td>
 </tr>
 <tr>
 <th>BRIDGE_USER_NAME</th>